SAWA (non-profit organization): History

 In August 1998 a group of eight trained volunteers from the Jerusalem Rape Crisis Centre (JRCC) started operating a special helpline for Arab women.
 The helpline aimed to "provide a comprehensive response to the suffering of loval women subject to the trauma of sexual violence".
-Soon after the start up of the helpline it was decided - in agreement with JRCC - to establish an independently administered organisation in Palestine.

-For many years the helpline was based in the offices of JRCC, but in 2002 the first funding opportunity from the European Commission came and in April 2003 the organization rented their own office.
-Sawa conducted one yearly training course every year targeting 15 female participants.
-The training lasted three months (56 hours), and after completion, the volunteers became members of Sawa's volunteers' forum.

 In 2004 the need for a Child Protection Helpline was recognized and implemented.
 The Child Protection Helpline became a member of the Child Helpline International in 2005, and international network of child helplines from 143 countries.

-In 2008 during the war on Gaza, Sawa Organization expanded its helpline to cover 24 hours, 7 days a week.
-Sawa also expanded its helpline to cover 24/7 during the Israeli aggressions in 2010.

 From 2009 to 2011 Sawa went through large technological progress.
 They added an IP-phone system, which allowed the organization to receive and document more calls.
 It also allowed the development of an electronic database, the Caller Information Database.
 The Caller Information Database featured a statistical report function that could be used finding and targeting new problems in society.
 Sawa won the Arab Gulf Fund for UN Development in 2010 for its technological progress.

-In 2010 the training program was extended from 80 hours to 110 hours.
-The additional 30 hours of training consisted of practical training, listening to other counsellors, discussing the various approaches to calls.

-In 2014 Sawa's facilities were renovated and Sawa installed a solar power system and a generator, allowing the organization to run the helpline in situations of power cuts.